A social media ban, corruption and ‘Nepo Kids:’ what we know about the deadly protests roiling Nepal

 In a statement, he blamed “infiltration by various vested interest groups” for the violence, without elaborating on who the groups were.

-On Tuesday, Nepal’s biggest-selling newspaper called for Oli to step down, its editorial board arguing he “cannot sit in the PM’s chair for a minute longer” after yesterday’s bloodshed.
+On Tuesday, Nepal’s biggest-selling newspaper called for Oli to step down, its editorial board arguing he “cannot sit in the PM’s chair for a minute longer” after Monday’s bloodshed.

 The-CNN-Wire